cstml/cstml.github.io/_posts/2021-01-31-functional-programming.md

 # Functional Programming

+*(edited 2021-05-05)*

 In my years of programming, I have developed techniques and ways in which I go about resolving problems and tasks.
-As I was talking to a friend the other day, the interesting thing about functional programming is that many of the methods of solving things *functionally* were already part of my tool set, without being aware that they were a *functional method*.
+As I was talking to a friend the other day, I realised that the interesting thing about functional programming is that many of the methods of solving things *functionally* were already part of my tool set, without having the awareness that they were *functional methods*.
 Rather my style evolved to encompass them out of personal preference and conceptual ease.

-The realisation and study of *functional programming* hasn't revolutionised the way I code, but rather has reinforced specific practices and *reduced* (sic.) others to complete *no go status*.
+The realisation and study of *functional programming* has revolutionised the way I code, but rather has reinforced specific practices and *reduced* (sic.) others to complete *no go status*.
 To celebrate the fact that I will be studying a module of functional programming and lambda calculus as part of my MSc in Computer Science, I set out to write this small post.
 Hopefully as I learn more, I will update it and make it reflect more accurately my understandings.

 ---

-Personally, the function programming style for me was a breakthrough and a major change (for the better) in my mindset about writing code and thinking about programming.
-I now, try and achieve a functional style in every implementation I do (as much as possible), independently of language.
+Functional programming was a breakthrough and a major change (for the better) in my mindset about writing code and thinking about programming.
+I now try and functional code as much as possible, independently of language.

-## Benefits - from experience

-1. Functional code tends to be much easier to debug, test and maintain.
-Not having local states to worry about means that everything acts in a reproducible manner.
+### Benefits

-2. Each function can be tested individually, and components can be assembled, very much LEGO like.
+1. Functions and types can be composed - very much LEGO like.
 As long as the types match, it will work.
 This is probably the most appealing bit for myself.

-3. Functional code thinks about the big picture.
-When you manipulate structures rather than iterate and work on individual items, from a personal point of view I find I tend to think in wide brush strokes about how to deliver the wanted result

-## Principles of Functional Programming

-Without going into the full *spiel* of Functional Programming, there are a few things that one should aim to achieve to write code in a functional manner:

-1. Treat data and structures as immutable objects - this means do not tamper the data or information inside the scope of a function.

-2. Change within the program happens through the use of a function - we use function here in its mathematical sense.
-A function, in simple terms is just an arrow mapping two elements from two sets. (as a side note, I recommend going through concepts of **Lambda Calculus and Notation**)

-The above statements seem very restrictive at a first glance, but once you get the hang of it you will see how powerful these ideas are.
+2. Functional code tends to be easier to debug, test and maintain.
+Not having side effects (mostly) to worry about means that most computation acts in a deterministic manner.

+3. Functional programing allows you to thinks about the big picture as you end up writing what things *should do* rather than *how to do*.

 ## So how do you do it

-Again, keeping it succinct there are simple tools and techniques that allow one to make program in a functional way.
-For now I will talk about them from the Python point of view, and these are:
+There are tools and techniques that allow one to make program in a functional way.

 1. **functions** - in Python functions are first class citizens, so lambda notation makes it easy to define them on the go and in place - note that